Thoughts on the Big Beautiful Bill

 Taxpayers who finance a new auto purchase may be eligible to deduct up to $10,000 of interest.
 Details:

-• Final assembly of the automobile must be in the United States.
+Final assembly of the automobile must be in the United States.

-• Deduction is available for all taxpayers regardless if they itemize deductions or not.
+Deduction is available for all taxpayers regardless if they itemize deductions or not.

-• Deduction is temporary (expires in 2028).
+Deduction is temporary (expires in 2028).

-• Deduction begins phasing out for MAGI over $100,000 (single) and $200,000 (married).
+Deduction begins phasing out for MAGI over $100,000 (single) and $200,000 (married).

 This benefit should be considered when purchasing a car over the next few years.
 The deduction is temporary, so careful consideration should be made regarding the life of the loan and related interest rates.
 Of course, the benefit itself should be considered along with other facts and considerations, including what type of car to purchase, new vs used, the overall price, and whether to finance.

-NEW Tax-Advantaged Savings Account for Children
+Trump Account for Children

 The benefits and drawbacks of this account should be weighed heavily when considering contributions above the $1,000 government seed contribution.
-Other investment vehicles, including 529, UTMA/UGMA, or Roth IRAs may be more beneficial to you child’s situation and intended use of the funds.
+Other investment vehicles, including 529, UTMA/UGMA, or Roth IRAs may be more beneficial to your child’s situation and intended use of the funds.
 Reach out today to learn more.

 Sources: